jnozzi/cocoadev.com/SiteContent/General/DeploymentBuildWithNewXCode.markdown

 I appreciate the information, but I'm still not sold.
 ----

-In what way does the "configurations" concept make it ''harder'' to switch between release and debug?
+In what way does the "configurations" concept make it *harder* to switch between release and debug?